 There are bosses where it feels like you either had to fight them until you got lucky with their moveset RNG or you had to use Spirit Ashes to share the punishment and provide distractions.
 Some bosses give you no time to heal or even attack for more than one hit at a time.
 Going back to Dark Souls 3, you will be shocked to realize how many hits you could get in at once.

 Instead of making the bosses do modest damage with larger health bars like in Dark Souls 3, Elden Ring made bosses have smaller health bars but can easily one-shot you if you’re not careful.
 This is actually a huge problem with Elden Ring and is similar to games like Nioh.

 No matter how far you are in the game or how upgraded your character is, you are always either one or two hits away from dying at all times.
 All this kind of feels like artificial difficulty.
-If Elden Ring had adjusted this a tiny bit it would have made the bosses much more enjoyable rather than dodging a 15-move combo just to get one hit in every time.
+If Elden Ring had adjusted this a tiny bit, it would have made the bosses much more enjoyable rather than dodging a 15-move combo just to get one hit in every time.

 On the other hand, minor bosses and even some major bosses are sometimes so weak that the fight ends in a few seconds.
-This takes away the satisfaction you get from learning about their attacks and creating strategies to fight them.
+This removes the satisfaction you get from learning about their attacks and creating strategies to fight them.
 There is a huge boss balancing problem in Elden Ring.

-Either most of them felt way too easy or way too unfair and that doesn’t bode well for another playthrough of the entire game.
+Either most of them felt way too easy or way too unfair, and that doesn’t bode well for another playthrough of the entire game.

 We have managed to discuss many reasons that impact the lowering player count of Elden Ring, but the most important point we have intentionally left out is the fact that this game is essentially a single-player adventure and they are in general a limited experience.

-We are certain that when FromSoftware will announce and eventually launch the DLC, Elden Ring will again see a huge uptick of players.
+We are certain that when FromSoftware will announce and eventually launch the DLC, Elden Ring will again see a huge uptick in players.
 We will just have to wait for that sweet announcement by FromSoft.